 How do I switch between multiple devices?

-If you have multiple devices paired to your Chameleon, while using one device, simply tap the home button in the middle of the thumb keys, select the Bluetooth connections item and choose your desired device to switch to.
+If you have multiple devices paired to your Chameleon, while using one device, press the Home button + Next thumb key or Home button + Previous Thumb key to switch between connected devices.

 Can I wake up my iOS device from my Chameleon?